Michael Nugent: Football related activism

 Nugent supports Bohemians and Leeds United football clubs.
 In 2002, he helped to prevent the Football Association of Ireland from selling broadcast rights for international matches to Sky television, but failed in an attempt to create a representative body for Irish football fans.
 In 2008, he was removed as a director of Bohemian Football Club after he questioned the viability of the club's growing expenditure.

 Atheist Ireland

-Nugent is the inaugural chairperson of Atheist Ireland, an advocacy group for an ethical and secular society free from superstition and supernaturalism.
+Nugent is the chair of Atheist Ireland, an advocacy group for an ethical and secular society.
 Its first AGM in 2009 outlined specific aims, including the removal of references to God from the Irish constitution, the introduction of a secular education system, and a campaign to encourage people to read the Bible.

-He represented Atheist Ireland at the first formal meeting between an Irish Prime Minister and members of an atheist advocacy group in the history of the State, where they argued how the Constitution, education system and laws and practices systemically discriminate against atheists.
+He represented Atheist Ireland at the first formal meeting between a Taoiseach and members of an atheist advocacy group in the history of the State, where they argued how the Constitution, education system and laws and practices systemically discriminate against atheists.